groussea/opyflow/ReadMe.md

 conda create -n opyfenv python=3.6 vtk opencv matplotlib scipy tqdm (spyder)
 ```

+This command line will install an environment with python 3.6 and the main dependencies.

+You can access to your environment by typing:

 ```shell
 source activate opyfenv
 ```

-These command lines will install an environment with python 3.6 and the main dependencies.
+From there, you should be able to install opyf with `pip install opyf`.

 For python 3.7 you should use the *conda-forge* channel: